dominictarr/bloom-bench/README.md

 bloomxx, 556, 564, 5372
 ```

-since `jsbloom` avoids compiling C++ and also is very fast, it's clearly the best choice.
+Since `jsbloom` avoids compiling C++ and also is very fast, it's clearly the best choice.
-Also, with a small change
+Also, with a [small change](https://github.com/cry/jsbloom/pull/1) it becomes the fastest _hands down_.

 ## License